dansmyers/ProblemSolving2/Handouts/quick_and_merge_sorts.md

     2 7 5 3 1 9 4

-Choose the last element to be the pivot:
+A common strategy is to choose the last element to be the pivot:

     2 7 5 3 1 9 4
                 ^